MapStory/mapstory-community/items/mobile.md

 Users should be able to visit mobile-friendly version of mapstory.org on a mobile device and conduct basic searches of StoryLayers and MapStories and then "playback" content.

+## Mobile Editing

+Eventually, we should enable users to edit StoryLayers from a mobile device.
+This would do a great service to engagement on the platform.
+Imagine someone who is following a "public parks" layer who is able to add a park to the layer when they are visiting it that they discovcer is not yet on the layer.

 ### Notes

 We will need to think through the best playback settings for layers and stories viewed on a mobile device.